You may be saying pastel papers are so expensive what can I do?

 Often times I hear many people say “I will use the good stuff when I know what I am doing”.

 I get that I did that too!
-I soon learned that I was much better than I thought when I used better supplies.
-Supplies make a difference.
+I soon learned that my skills were much better than I thought they were when I choose to use better papers suited to the medium I was learning.

 Better supplies don’t always have to cost a lot of money.
 You can find affordable ways to work with good stuff and not let cost hold you back from learning and enjoying your art.